kalpitborkar/Library-Management-REST-API/README.md

 # Library Management System
-REST API for library management system built with Express, MongoDB and Pug.
+REST API for library management system built with Express and MongoDB.

 ## Organization